-Richard is listed for the fourteenth consecutive year in the 2018 edition of Chambers USA: America’s Leading Business Lawyers.
+Richard is listed for the fifteenth consecutive year in the 2019 edition of Chambers USA: America’s Leading Business Lawyers.
 In 2015, he was awarded “Lawyer of the Year” for Bet-the-Company Litigation by Best Lawyers and recognized as a “New York and National Litigation Star” in General Commercial and Securities Litigation by Benchmark Litigation, which has recognized him each year since 2007.
 He was “Highly Recommended” in New York for both Dispute Resolution and Securities Litigation by PLC Which Lawyer?
 Yearbook 2007-2012 and has been selected by Lawdragon as one of the 500 leading litigators in America.
-He is listed in the 2007-2017 editions of The Legal 500, the 2006-2017 editions of New York Super Lawyers, the 2006-2019 editions of The Best Lawyers in America and the 2007-2012 editions of Who’s Who in American Law.
+He is listed in the 2007-2019 editions of The Legal 500, the 2006-2019 editions of New York Super Lawyers, the 2006-2019 editions of The Best Lawyers in America and the 2007-2012 editions of Who’s Who in American Law.
 Richard was singled out as the “Litigator of the Week” by The American Lawyer in February 2009 for his “huge victory for corporate directors” in obtaining dismissal by the Delaware Chancery Court of a derivative suit against the directors of Citigroup.

 Representative clients for which he has handled significant litigations are: Morgan Stanley, Citigroup, JP Morgan Chase, Goldman Sachs, UBS, Thomas H. Lee Partners, Van Kampen Investments, Turquoise Hill, Brixmor Property Group, Omega Protein Corp., Teco Energy, Warner Chilcott, Ltd., Hotels.com, Continental Grain Company and Carnival Corporation.
 He has filed amicus curiae briefs in both the United States Supreme Court and the United States Court of Appeals for the Second Circuit on behalf of the Securities Industry Association in cases raising issues of particular concern to the securities industry.